 Military personnel assigned to active duty in Arkansas shall be accorded in-state status.
 Military personnel assigned to active duty in Oklahoma, Missouri, Tennessee, Mississippi, Louisiana, or Texas shall be accorded border-state status.
 Spouses and dependants of active duty personnel shall be accorded in-state status or border-state status as well, provided they reside in the states noted above.
-Forms for residency reclassification are available in the Records Office.
+Contact the Records Office for more information on residency reclassification.